kyleady/Example-Mock20-Testing/README.md

 # Usage

+#### Platform

+`npm test` uses linux commands to compile the javascript files inside the `Scripts` folder into a new `MyScripts.js` file.
+You will either have to run `npm test` on a linux platform or through a linux terminal such as [Ubuntu for Windows](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6).

 #### npm test

 When running tests on this script through node, the project will compile every javascript file within the Scripts folder into the `MyScript.js` file.
 It will also create the `MyModule.js` file at the same time.
 Thus, any changes you make directly to `MyScript.js` or `MyModule.js` will be lost each time you run `npm test`.